Check memory-usage¶

 --always-ok Always returns OK.

--c, --critical CRIT Set the critical threshold for memory usage (in
+-c, --critical CRIT CRIT threshold for memory usage in percent.
+Default: 95

--w, --warning WARN Set the warning threshold for memory usage (in
+-w, --warning WARN WARN threshold for memory usage in percent.
+Default: 90

 ./memory-usage